Applicants Please Note: The new 2025 application will be live by June 1.

 How to Apply

-2023-2024 Guidelines
+2025 Guidelines

-The overarching interest of the Morton-Kelly Charitable Trust is to connect people and place through the arts, culture and the natural environment in Maine.
-Program Areas reflect how communities, organizations and individuals can cultivate creative expression and a sense of responsibility towards one another and to the lands and waters around us.
-Proposals may be for operating support or specific projects and may be of local or statewide benefit.
-See Program Areas pages for more details and priorities.
+Our Program Areas reflect how communities can cultivate creative expression and a sense of responsibility towards the lands and waters around us.
+Proposals may be for operating support or specific projects and may be of local, regional or statewide benefit.
+The Trust may also support special grantmaking initiatives that address sector-wide needs in our program areas.

 Across all programs, community connection is paramount.
 We will give preference to organizations and programs that demonstrate:

-• Equitable access for Maine residents
+- Equitable access for Maine residents

-• Community representation in program design and delivery
+- Community representation in program design and delivery

-• Responsiveness to new voices and the less visible histories of Maine
+- Responsiveness to new voices and the less visible histories of Maine

-• Deepening connections between people and place
+- Deepening connections between people and place

 Application Guidelines